 This gamble paid off quickly as the company, and ultimately the stock recovered.
-We paid off the mortgage and had enough left over to finance the construction of our new campus.
+Temple Sinai’s miracle occurred!!
+The mortgage was paid off and we had enough left over to finance the construction of our new campus.

-When our angel was asked what he thinks, he replied he would never have taken any of these actions without being moved by Dr. Copeland's selfless vision.
+When Haberkorn was asked what he thinks about this miracle, he replied he would never have taken any of these actions without being moved by Dr. Copeland's selfless vision.

 Temple Sinai Past President (2014-2016)